 Apple Numbers for iPad, iPhone review

-Numbers for iOS makes it easier to build spreadsheets, charts and tables.
+Apple's Numbers for iOS app makes it super easy to build visually impressive spreadsheets, charts and tables.
 The new templates make it more practical than ever.

 It was a bit of a surprise when Apple first created Numbers, its spreadsheet program to rival Microsoft’s market-leading Excel software.
 Number crunching always felt like Microsoft’s stomping ground, whereas Apple does the visual graphics.